Playrix/psd_ockham/README.md

 Running psd_ockham without parameters prints help message and version.

-## GUI
+## Usage from GUI

-psd_ockam also has version with graphical user interface (only for Windows).
-GUI version is simple and straightforward, works through drag-n-dropping files and folders onto main window.
+Version with graphical user interface is provided for Windows only.
+It is simple and straightforward, just drag-n-drop files and folders onto main window.
 GUI version is independent and doesn't require command-line executable.

 ## Copyright